-- Record of name, address, date of birth and Ontario health number of eligible person. - Record confirming the consent of the eligible person or their substitute decision maker to the minor ailment services (whether such consent was provided verbally or in writing) - Record of: - The minor ailment service including whether a prescription for an allowable medication was issued: - If a prescription was issued a copy of the prescription including but not limited to: date prescribed; eligible person's name, address and date of birth; name, strength (where applicable) and quantity of drug prescribed; directions for use including dose, frequency, route of administration; name, address, telephone number and OCP registration number of pharmacist issuing the prescription
+- Record of name, address, date of birth and Ontario health number of eligible person. - Record confirming the consent of the eligible person or their substitute decisionmaker to the minor ailment services (whether such consent was provided verbally or in writing) - Record of: - The minor ailment service including whether a prescription for an allowable medication was issued: - If a prescription was issued a copy of the prescription including but not limited to: date prescribed; eligible person's name, address and date of birth; name, strength (where applicable) and quantity of drug prescribed; directions for use including dose, frequency, route of administration; name, address, telephone number and OCP registration number of pharmacist issuing the prescription - If a prescription was not issued rationale must be provided including whether referral to another health care provider is warranted, that other non-pharmacological therapies and/or over-the-counter medications were recommended

-- If a prescription was not issued rationale must be provided including whether referral to another health care provider is warranted, that other non-pharmacological therapies and/or over-the-counter medications were recommended - The care plan including date and method of notification to the primary care provider (if any) if a prescription is issued - The follow-up with the individual including any monitoring parameters or next steps - If conducted virtually, record of the specific location (i.e., from the pharmacy or from another location, if permitted in accordance with this EO Notice).
+- The care plan including date and method of notification to the primary care provider (if any) if a prescription is issued - The follow-up with the individual including any monitoring parameters, evaluation of the safety and efficacy of the care plan, and/or next steps - If conducted virtually, record of the specific location (i.e., from the pharmacy or from another location, if permitted in accordance with this EO Notice).